 Dreams can manifest in all kinds of forms when you let go of controlling how it “should” happen.
-Your job is to think, feel and believe in your dreams.
-It’s the universe’s job to deliver the reality that is in alignment with your energy.
+Your job is to think, feel, and believe in your dreams.
+It’s the universe’s job to deliver the reality that’s in alignment with your energy.

 8. This or better

-Sometimes a wonderful possibility presents itself and we are suddenly filled with fear that it might not fully happen.
+Sometimes a wonderful possibility presents itself and we’re suddenly filled with fear that it might not fully happen.
 We get a call for a second interview, the perfect house comes on the market or the cute guy asks us out—but what if it all falls apart?